CosmWasm/cosmwasm/docs/CAPABILITIES.md

 Capabilities are a mechanism to negotiate functionality between a contract and an environment (i.e. the chain that embeds cosmwasm-vm/[wasmvm]) in a very primitive way.
 The contract defines required capabilities.
-The environment defines it's capabilities.
+The environment defines it capabilities.
 If the required capabilities are all available, the contract can be used.
 Doing this check when the contract is first stored ensures missing capabilities are detected early and not when a user tries to execute a certain code path.